Whiteknight/whiteknight.github.com/drafts/rosella_query.md

 ## Rosella Query

-The query library is my reimagining of the C# "System.Linq" library for Parrot.
+The query library is, in part, my reimagining of the C# "System.Linq" library for Parrot.
 Actually, it's a small reimagining of a very small portion of Linq, but the inspiration is clear.

 With `Rosella::Query` and related helper classes you have a few tools available which make work with collections of things easier and more